CompleteUnityDeveloper2/4_Argon_Assault/README.md

 ﻿# Complete Unity Developer 2.0 - Section 4 - Argon Assault.

 This is the long-awaited sequel to the Complete Unity Developer - one of the most successful e-learning courses on the internet!
-Completely re-worked from scratch with brand-new projects, our latest teaching techniques,.
-You will benefit from the fact we have already taught over 250,000 students game development, many shipping commercial games as a result.
+Completely re-worked from scratch with brand-new projects and our latest teaching techniques.
+You will benefit from the fact we have already taught over 300,000 students game development, many shipping commercial games as a result.

 You're welcome to download, fork or do whatever else legal with all the files!
 The real value is in our huge, high-quality online tutorials that accompany this repo.

-## By In This Section
+## In This Section
 Instantiating At Runtime, Make Components Communicate, Create Detailed 2D UI, Use BitBucket, Using Virtual Controls, Craft C# Classes, Customise Particle Effects, Player Power Ups & More (REF: AA_CU2)

 ## How To Build / Compile